gui2de/ppol6818-ys1004/README.md

 ![SEM1](image/SEM1.jpg)

 ### Part 2: Sampling noise in a fixed population
 This part simulates sampling noise in an infinite superpopulation using the same data-generating process as in Part 1.
 For a range of sample sizes—from 4 to over 2 million—we drew 500 random samples at each size.
-In each simulation, we performed an OLS regression to estimate the slope coefficient (beta).
-For every run, we recorded the estimated coefficient, its standard error, and the 95% confidence interval.
+In each simulation, this part performs an OLS regression to estimate the slope coefficient (beta).
+The estimated coefficient, its standard error, and the 95% confidence interval are recorded for every run,.
 These values were then averaged across the 500 repetitions to summarize the behavior of the estimator at each sample size.

 **Table 2.** Average Regression Estimates by Population Size
 | r(N)     | r(beta)  | r(SEM)   | r(ci_high) | r(ci_low) |